sonic182/aioload/README.rst

 .. figure:: ./charts.jpg

 You can override aioload runner methods, here_ is an example.
-Then you should run the defined script file eg: `python sample/dynamic_test.py conf.ini -v`
+Then you should execute the script you made, in this example: ``python sample/dynamic_test.py conf.ini -v``

 Note